tapl-org/tapl/README.md

 ## How TAPL works
 As a frontend framework, the core function of TAPL is to parse source code and generate IR for the backend language.
 - Currently Tapl uses Python AST as the backend IR.
-- The proc43ss involves generating two Python files: untyped version of the parsed code and a typechecker file.
+- The process involves generating two Python files: untyped version of the parsed code and a typechecker file.
 To ensure type safety, the typechecker file mut be run first.
 If it completes successfully, the untyped code is considered type-safe.

 ## Project status